InventiDevelopment/Automation-Framework/README.md

 Inventi Automation Framework is an ecosystem of libraries and design patterns that allows you to test various kinds and parts of applications with ease.
 The framework's main features are following:

 - Testing of front-end of web applications
+  - Using XPATH locators to locate elements
+  - Easy to understand web page object structure following the Page-Object patternzzzzz
 - Testing of back-end applications (REST)
+  - Easy to understand API object structure
 - Multi-language support
 - Nicer reporting with Allure reports